 Cost: Free

 Next, we wanted to visit the Imperial Palace.
 We took a cab (cash only) from our lunch spot.
 Because of the language barrier, the cab driver wasn’t understanding when we were saying we wanted to go to the “Imperial Palace”.
-I pulled out my phone to show him on google maps where we wanted to go and he understood from looking at the map, so keep this in mind as you are navigating around Tokyo in cabs.
+I pulled out my phone to show him on Google Maps where we wanted to go.
+Then he understood from looking at the map, so keep this in mind as you are navigating around Tokyo in cabs.

 The Imperial Palace is the current home to the Emperor of Japan and the rest of the Imperial Family.
 It’s located in a large park area in the Chiyoda area of Tokyo, about a 10-minute walk from the Tokyo Station, should you decide to travel by subway.